-1 Test prior to shortlisting (ie all applicants).
-2 From application form.
-3 Test after shortlisting.
-4 Probing at interview.
-5 Documentary Evidence.
-6 OTHER (Please specify)
+1. Test prior to shortlisting (ie all applicants).
+2. From application form.
+3. Test after shortlisting.
+4. Probing at interview.
+5. Documentary Evidence.
+6. OTHER (Please specify)

-CATEGORY E/ D CRITERIA INDICATED E (ESSENTIAL) OR D (DESIRABLE) MEASUREMENT (See below) EQUAL OPPORTUNITY Basic requirement Particular E O Requirements for this post (eg specialist knowledge) Must be able to recognise discrimination in its many forms and willing to put the Council's Equal Opportunities Policies into practice.
-QUALIFICATIONS Academic Professional Job-Related Training ATTITUDE & MOTIVATION In working with other people and serving member of the public, what characteristics are required?
+CATEGORY E/ D CRITERIA INDICATED E (ESSENTIAL) OR D (DESIRABLE) MEASUREMENT (See below) SAFEGUARDING Basic requirement Е Commitment to the protection and safeguarding of children, young people and adults with care and support needs EQUAL OPPORTUNITY Basic requirement Particular E O Requirements for this post E Must be able to recognise discrimination in its many forms and willing to put the Council's Equal Opportunities Policies into practice. (eg specialist knowledge) QUALIFICATIONS Academic Professional Job-Related Training ATTITUDE & MOTIVATION In working with other people and serving member of the public, what characteristics are required?
 What stress or pressure will this job entail?
 OTHER Unusual hours Travel to and from work / Uniform requirements Housing (if residential post)